mongodb/specifications/source/unified-test-format/unified-test-format.rst

     Test files SHOULD NOT use this option unless one or more command monitoring events are specified in `observeEvents <entity_client_observeEvents_>`_.

+  .. _entity_client_observeSensitiveCommands:

   - ``observeSensitiveCommands``: Optional boolean.
 If true, events associated with sensitive commands (per the
     `Command Monitoring <../command-monitoring/command-monitoring.rst#security>`__
     spec) will be observed for this client.
+Note that the command and replies for such events will already have been redacted by the driver.
 If false or not specified, events for commands containing sensitive information MUST be ignored.
 Authentication SHOULD be disabled when this property is true, i.e.
     `auth <runOnRequirement_auth_>`_ should be false for each ``runOnRequirement``.
 See `rationale_observeSensitiveCommands`_.

   .. _entity_client_storeEventsAsEntities: